Elvin Jones Day

-Upon returning home from the army in 1949, Eleven borrowed $35 from his sister to buy his first drum set.
+Upon returning home from the army in 1949, Elvin borrowed $35 from his sister to buy his first drum set.

 His unique sense of swing and penchant for polyrhythm influenced drummers in genres outside of jazz.

 First becoming interested in drumming as a young boy watching circus bands parade past his childhood home in Pontiac, Michigan, Elvin Jones would join his high school’s marching band.

 He launched his career as a professional drummer at Detroit’s Grand River Street club in 1949 before finding work playing behind Miles Davis and Wardell Gray.

 Jones would go on to join John Coltrane’s Quartet in 1960 beginning an extremely important creative period during which he and the band would redefine jazz rhythm.